Policy 6-010: Academic Freedom, Academic Grievances, Functions and Procedures of the Senate Committee on Academic Freedom and Faculty Rights.

 - Policy 6-316, Code of Faculty Rights and Responsibilities

-- Policy 6-400, Code of Student Rights and Responsibilities
+- Policy 6-400, Student Rights and Responsibilities

 - Policy 6-011, Senate Consolidated Hearing Committee